microbiome/microbiome/docs/index.md

 **Kindly cite this work** as follows: "Leo Lahti, Sudarshan Shetty [et al.](https://github.com/microbiome/microbiome/graphs/contributors) (2017).
-Tools for microbiome analysis in R. Version 0.99.49.
+Tools for microbiome analysis in R. Version 0.99.52.
 URL:
 <http://microbiome.github.com/microbiome>.
 Check also the relevant
 references listed in the manual page of each function.

-The package utilizes tools from a number of other R extensions, including dplyr (Wickham, Francois, Henry, and Müller, 2017), ggplot2 (Wickham, 2009), phyloseq (McMurdie and Holmes, 2013), tidyr (Wickham, 2017), vegan (Oksanen, Blanchet, Friendly, Kindt, Legendre, McGlinn, Minchin, O'Hara, Simpson, Solymos, Stevens, Szoecs, and Wagner, 2017).
+The package utilizes tools from a number of other R extensions, including dplyr (Wickham, Francois, Henry, et al., 2017), ggplot2 (Wickham, 2009), phyloseq (McMurdie and Holmes, 2013), tidyr (Wickham, 2017), vegan (Oksanen, Blanchet, Friendly, et al., 2017).